-We have also proposed and received approval in the 2011 Electric Resource Plan to enter into power purchase agreements for 170 AC megawatts of large-scale solar in Colorado.
+We also proposed and received approval in the 2011 Electric Resource Plan to enter into power purchase agreements for 170 AC megawatts of large-scale solar in Colorado.
 The largest project under this plan is the Comanche Solar Project.
-This 120-megawatt AC project will be built adjacent to our Comanche generating plant in Pueblo, Colo.
-It is projected to generate enough power for 31,000 homes during its first year of operation and produce over six billion kilowatt-hours of clean energy over the life of the project.
+This 120-megawatt AC project will be built adjacent to our Comanche generating plant in Pueblo, Colorado on approximately 900 acres of under-utilized grazing land surrounded by existing and future industrial land.
+Upon completion, the Comanche Solar Project would be the largest solar generating facility in the state, the largest east of the Rocky Mountains, and one of the largest in the nation.
+When it is placed in service, the project also has the potential to more than double Xcel Energy's current megawatt purchases from large central station solar plants.
+Over the course of the project's 25-year life, it will produce more than six billion kilowatt hours of clean solar energy and is expected to reduce CO2 emissions by approximately 3.5 million tons.

-As of year-end 2013, Xcel Energy had about 240 AC megawatts of solar energy on its Colorado system-enough solar energy to power about 50,000 homes.
-Of that total, 87 megawatts came from large-scale solar on the system-enough solar energy to power more than 23,000 homes.
+As of year-end 2014, Xcel Energy had about 257 AC megawatts of solar energy on its Colorado system.
+Of that total, 87AC megawatts came from large-scale solar on the system-enough solar energy to power more than 27,000 homes.

 Large-scale installations make solar power available at the right cost, to the greatest number of people in the communities Xcel Energy serves.
-The Company supports the development of large, central solar because of the benefits that come with the economies of scale.
+The Company supports the development of large, central solar because of the benefits that come with economies of scale for our customers.

-Additionally, more than 18,000 Xcel Energy customers in Colorado have on-site or rooftop solar through our Solar\Rewards® program.
+Additionally, more than 24,516 Xcel Energy customers in Colorado have on-site or rooftop solar through our Solar\Rewards® program.
 Through Solar\Rewards, customers interested in installing solar systems at their homes or businesses received incentives to participate in this program.
-At year end, the Company had more than 185DC megawatts of on-site, rooftop solar on our Colorado system, enough solar energy to power more than 27,000 homes.
+At year end, the Company had more than 234DC megawatts of on-site, rooftop solar on our Colorado system-enough solar energy to power more than 42,000 homes.